 The conformance tests for this requirement shall be as defined in clause 5.4.2.

-Conformance shall be established under normal and extreme test conditions.

 4.3.3 Spectrum mask

 4.3.3.1 Description

 A spectrum mask is a set of limit lines applied to a plot of a transmitter spectrum.
 The purpose is to constrain emissions at frequencies in the Out of Band domain which lies immediately outside the intended Operating Channel.